sischi/selve-bridge/readme.md

 For the application to work properly you have to configure it accordingly.
 Further you can tweak and customize the application to fit your needs.
 The configuration will be applied by providing the corresponding environment variables.

-Alternatively you can set these values by creating/editing the `application.yml` file in the `docker/app/config/` folder.
+Alternatively you can set these values by creating/editing the `application.yml` file in the `config/` folder, relative to the current working folder.
+An example with the default values set can be found in the `/docker/config/`

+## friendly parameter description

+- can be tweaked by adding/editing the file `config/application-parameter-info.yml`

 ## Connection